nestjs/docs.nestjs.com/content/techniques/caching.md

 #### Different stores

-This service takes advantage of [cache-manager](https://github.com/node-cache-manager/node-cache-manager) under the hood.
-The `cache-manager` package supports a wide-range of useful stores, for example, [Redis store](https://github.com/node-cache-manager/node-cache-manager-redis-yet) official package for node-cache-manager.
-A full list of supported stores is available [here](https://github.com/node-cache-manager/node-cache-manager#store-engines).
-To set up the Redis store, use the `registerAsync()` method to initialize the store, as follows:
+The `cache-manager` package offers a variety of useful storage options, including the [Redis store](https://www.npmjs.com/package/cache-manager-redis-yet), which is the official package for integrating Redis with cache-manager.
+You can find a comprehensive list of supported stores [here](https://github.com/jaredwray/cacheable/blob/main/packages/cache-manager/READMEv5.md#store-engines).
+To configure the Redis store, use the `registerAsync()` method to initialize it, as shown below:

 ```typescript
 import { redisStore } from 'cache-manager-redis-yet';